rozenn-pineau/Drought-paper/README.md

 # GO enrichment analyses and sites of potential interest

-We identified 35 sites significantly associated with drought adaptation.
-To test whether thos sites are in functional regions of the genome with known effects, we extracted the regions from the annotated genome file.
+We identified 36 sites significantly associated with drought adaptation.
+To test whether those sites are in functional regions of the genome with known effects, we extracted the regions from the annotated genome file.

 The gff file has "Scaffold_" as chromosome names, so I need to update the bed chromosome names :